I Am Dina: Casting

 Though the movie is set in 1860s Norway, all the dialogue is in English, resulting in a variety of accents throughout the movie.

 There was some controversy surrounding the casting of the movie, as it was felt by many that Gørild Mauseth was the right choice for the part.
 In the end the casting of Maria Bonnevie was accepted.
-The movie took in far less in ticket sales than it had cost to produce.

 Filming

 The film is shot on location in Kjerringøy, in the present-day municipality of Bodø, in Nordland, Norway, and features spectacular fjord scenery.